pabloJordan24/lab2-rpc-over-http/solution.md

 ## Adjustments

 File Server.kt was incomplete.
 Server was not responding client.
-This has been fixed adding a TranslationResponse object with the matching translated text.
+This has been fixed by adding a TranslationResponse object with the matching translated text.